Rabia2698/All-basic-github/README.md

    - Write on the terminal
      ``git clone https://github.com/Rabia2698/All-basic-github.git``

+### From VS Code to Github

+1. Create new respirotory in github.
+The name repository in Github must same as repository in VS Code.
+2. When you want copy this new repository in github. first need to initiaizez a new Git repository in the current folder.
+So use ``git init``

 ### Commit from VS Code to Github

 1. We doing this when we make a change in the respiroty on VS Code.
 So we want to update the same respiroty in GitHub.
 We need to used Commit and Push command.